fdilke/bewl/bewl2/done-todo.md

 - instead of summon[Dot[X]] use Dot[X], as with Mappable... bad idea: then have to use 'new'
 - extension instead of RichArrow.. bad idea, we then get confused about 'o'
 - unbundle stuff that doesn't need to be part of the topos proper: logic? algebraic theories?
+- turn Mappable into ProductMappable, an annoying kid brother of one of the Haskell submonadics We can't - it's specific to DOT[_], at least potentially.
+Review when there are more topoi.

 # LEGITIMATELY POSTPONED
 - simplify ∃ def by adding an extension so we can have f(x) instead of eval(f, x) for f: X ~> Y.